Format | Hardcover |

 ISBN | 9781639365173 |

-By using principles from a variety of scientific disciplines, Yale Professor Samuel Wilkinson provides a framework for human evolution that implies an overarching purpose to our existence.
+By using principles from a variety of scientific disciplines, Yale Professor Samuel Wilkinson provides a framework for human evolution that reveals an overarching purpose to our existence.

 Generations have been taught that evolution implies there is no overarching purpose to our existence, that life has no fundamental meaning.
 We are merely the accumulation of tens of thousands of intricate molecular accidents.
-Some scientists take this logic one step further: “The fact of evolution [is] inherently atheistic.
-It goes against the notion that there is a God.”
+Some scientists take this logic one step further, suggesting that evolution is intrinsically atheistic and goes against the concept of God.

 But is this true?